- With interest rates low, where do you go for income?

 Many employers still steer their employees’ 401(k) choices toward stock funds to grow their accounts, rather than bond funds or annuities to distribute the accounts.

 Even if your plan offers sufficient bond funds, today, with the ten-year U.S. Treasury Bond yielding just .5%, bonds hardly seem to be the place to go for income, even though government bonds have provided investors with an excellent total return so far this year.

 For example, the Barclays Aggregate Bond Index is up 5.4% for the year.
 Total return combines the interest rate with the bond’s change in price: bonds go up in value when interest rates fall.

-Many retirees who are frustrated by low rates have put money that was earmarked for bonds into stocks, hoping the dividends plus the growth will provide sufficient income.
+Many retirees frustrated by low rates have put money earmarked for bonds into stocks, hoping the dividends plus the growth will provide sufficient income.

-Even with the coronavirus-induced recession, the stock market, as measured by CAPE or the Q Ratio, is still anywhere from 80–100% overvalued.
+Even with the coronavirus-induced recession, the stock market is still anywhere from 80–100% overvalued as measured by CAPE or the Q Ratio.
 This does not mean it cannot continue to increase; it can, and it has.
 (It was more overpriced during the late ’90s Internet boom and the Roaring ’20s than it is today.)

 High stock prices can exacerbate the problem with a stock-centric retirement portfolio.
 If the market drops and you withdraw principal as income, that money is no longer in your portfolio if the market rebounds.